Research & Practice

 Theory to build a changing world.
 Expertise to get it done.

 The College of Architecture, Planning and Landscape Architecture is a hub for research, service and practice that profoundly shapes the built environment—in the Sonoran Desert and beyond.

 Our innovative and award-winning faculty work across disciplines, across communities and across nations.
 Through world-class scholarship and application, they discover and create.
 And they nurture: working closely with our students to apply their education in boundless ways.
 At CAPLA, our research and practice are building a changing world.

-Barbara Bryson, CAPLA Associate Dean for Research
+Bo Yang, CAPLA Associate Dean for Research

 View the latest stories of built environment research by CAPLA's dynamic, innovative faculty members:

 Faculty Publications and Presentations